maxgesteland/cs5350/README.md

 -Note: I did not do the very last part of the programming section (b) of number 3 in the programming section

-For Ensemble Learning and Linear Regression their associated read me's and info are in README.md files within their individual folders.
+For all other libraries, their associated read me's and info are in README.md files within their individual folders.